 Course evaluation is an important component of the learning process for both students and faculty members.
-The process used for evaluating courses is described in specific program policies.
+Each course will be evaluated at the conclusion of the term in which it is offered.

 Grading Policy

 The following grading system is used: